GyVn87/Charm-Rebalanced-Mod/README.md

 ***The original 4-notch cost is extremely high and I don't really find the benefits worth it.
 This rework also makes the charm unique, rather than a more expensive version of Soul Catcher***
 ## Dashmaster
-- Dash cooldown: 0.4s => 0.3s
+- Notch cost: 2 => 1
-- Shadow Dash cooldown: reduced by 20%
 - Players can now Down Dash at any time
 - Executing a Down Dash now fully recharges Dash cooldown immediately, even in mid-air

 ***This charm has been overshadowed too much by Sharp Shadow.
-It certainly needs a buff to be relevant in the late-game, making it a highly competitive 2-notch charm.***
+It certainly needs a buff to be relevant in the game.***
 ## Sprintmaster
-- Run speed increase: 20% => 25%
+- Run speed increase: 20% => 30%
 - Speed increase also APPLIES WHILE IN MID-AIR.
 - Increases swim speed by 100%
+- Synergy with Dashmaster:
+  - Run speed increase: 37% => 40%

 ***I have always felt so slow when jumping with this charm equipped.
 The aerial speed buff will completely fix that issue.***
 ## Grubsong